clue/reactphp-zenity/README.md

 ### Launcher

-As shown in the above example, a `Launcher` has to be instantiated once and will be passed as a dependency to each `Zenity` dialog.
-It manages running the underlying `zenity` process and its dependencies.
+As shown in the above example, a `Launcher` has to be instantiated once and is response for launching each zenity dialog.
+It manages running the underlying `zenity` process and reports back its state and user interaction.

 Therefor it assumes your `zenity` binary is located in your system `$PATH`.
 If it's not, you can explicitly set its path via